 - March 2021 – The bill has been taken to the committee by Bob Rita and Jonathan Carroll, but a result on whether it is to be passed is yet to be decided.

-Illinois Sports Franchises
+Betting on Illinois Sports Teams

 Illinois has the sixth largest population in the USA, making for some seriously successful sports teams.
 Locally you can support professional football, baseball, basketball, and hockey teams.